About the Company:

 Like any librarian worth her salt, Lindsey spends a vast majority of her free time immersed in the literary world.
 She will give most anything a try, but is especially drawn to fantasy, both high and realistic, historical fiction and nonfiction, and any story where love conquerors all.
 Like any booklover, Lindsey finds it hard to narrow down her favorite books, but if forced, she would have to say her top five books are Ender’s Game by Orson Scott Card, Enna Burning by Shannon Hale, The Odyssey by Homer, The Night Circus by Erin Morgenstern, and Standing for Something by Gordon B. Hinckley.
 (And it only took her a painstaking half an hour to narrow it down to those five).

-Many special thanks to Taia Morley for her wonderful pictures of us (aside from Tuan who did his own awesome picture)!
+Special thanks to Taia Morley for her wonderful pictures of our original bloggers!
 To see more of Taia’s great work, click here.